 Vehicle selection and condition: Has due consideration and action been taken to provide adequate safety features, proper vehicle selection for the task, and ensure successful maintenance and inspection practices?

 A systems-based approach to risk management helps identify potential failures, identify why undesired actions may occur, and minimize negative outcomes.
 Human error is normal and understanding where and why those errors are likely to occur is a key to safety success.
-Nationwide’s REPAIR form can assist you in this process.
+Nationwide’s REPAIR form (PDF) can assist you in this process.

 Fleet telematics systems track driver behavior, including speed, braking, and cornering.
 Real-time feedback and coaching can reduce risky driving habits and reinforce safety culture.
 The value of telematics goes well beyond driver safety as explained in our article, "Why vehicle telematics?"
 This articles includes links to resources on telematics selection, implementation and coaching; as well as dashcam usage.